Huatai Securities

-History
+Background

 Huatai Securities was established on 9 April 1991 in with a registered share capital of RMB 10 million.
 It was originally named Jiangsu Securities Company until it was renamed to Huatai Securities in 1999.

 In 2008, Huatai Securities received approval from the China Securities Regulatory Commission to be a Qualified Domestic Institutional Investor.

 On 26 February 2010, Huatai Securities was listed on the Shanghai Stock Exchange with the stock code of 601688.